Why “Performance” Is Cheap—And What TRULY Moves an Audience.

 This Applies Far Beyond Acting

-I see the exact same dynamic in public speaking—which is now my most common coaching focus.
+I see the exact same dynamic in public speaking—which is now the most common focus of my performance coaching since more of us have to speak publicly.
+Something that’s also still the #1 greatest fear of human beings.

-Most speakers (understandably) aim to look polished, smart, and skilled.
-They watch TED talks, rehearse to perfection, and try to “perform” their speech with confidence.
+So most speakers (understandably) aim to look polished, smart, and skilled.
+They watch TED talks, rehearse to perfection, and try to “perform” their speech with confidence that will help them look good.
+Understandable!

 They’re not performing.